The best mountain biking trails near Bend to hit once the weather and crowds cool.

 Peterson Ridge Trail

-A family friendly network of loops, the Peterson Ridge Trail is one of the most popular mountain bike routes in the Cascades.
+A family-friendly network of loops, the Peterson Ridge Trail is one of the Cascades’ most popular mountain bike routes.
 It’s also known for being crowded and dusty in the summer months.
 Fall provides bikers with some of the best views of the Deschutes National Forest, unimpeded by the summer traffic or loose sediment.
-The full length of the loop is 18.4 miles, but distance can be tailored to preference with the numerous connectors between the east and west sides of the loop.
-The majority of the ride is on singletrack trail and defunct Forest Service roads.
-The prominent signage and moderate technicality make this system of trails a great choice for families who want to get out for a ride in the fall or for beginners who can choose the route that works best for them.
+The total length of the loop is 18.4 miles, but the distance can be tailored to preference with the numerous connectors between the east and west sides of the loop.
+The majority of the ride is on singletrack trails and defunct Forest Service roads.
+The prominent signage and moderate technicality make this system of trails an excellent choice for families who want to get out for a ride in the fall or for beginners who can choose the route that works best for them.

 Distance: Variable